MonkeyD-IchiJou/LunaProject/README.md

 Important: You need to have a device with an Android image that supports Vulkan

 # Current engine Features
-- Multiplatform friendly :
-  -Settle platform specific codes such as creating windows and handling inputs/events.
+- Multiplatform friendly : Settle platform specific codes such as creating windows and handling inputs/events.

-- Multithreaded environment :
-  -input && game loop concurrently running in its own threads. \n -In game loop, when rendering the previous framepacket, at the same time, updating the next framepacket.
+- Multithreaded environment : input && game loop concurrently running in its own threads.
+In game loop, when rendering the previous framepacket, at the same time, updating the next framepacket.

-- Deferred Shading Rendering Graphics pipeline
-  -no more forward rendering
+- Deferred Shading Rendering Graphics pipeline: no more forward rendering

-- Various Post-Processing effects
-  -currently only hdr, gamma correction, tone mapping are implemented. (in future will have ssao, motion blur, lens flare etc)
+- Various Post-Processing effects : currently only hdr, gamma correction, tone mapping are implemented. (in future will have ssao, motion blur, lens flare etc)

 - Entity-Component Architecture